mattoppenheim/seismic/weekly_plots/README.md

 The plots are all renamed - the sequence number is replaced with 'xxx'.
 This allows the plot names to be linked in the weekly report PowerPoints.

-The existing plots in the plots_for_weekly folder are deleted.
+The existing plots in the plots_for_weekly folder are deleted when you run the script.
 You need to explicitly say 'y' to do this.
 There may be a scenario when you don't want to delete the previous week's plots from the target folder.
 I figure it's safer to have a check before deleting data.

 There are three sets of data to copy, one for each of the three PowerPoints we produce.